 19Wiley, New York, 1951.
-The volume was first published in 1946, as a classified technical report, under the auspices of the U.S. Office of Scientific Research and Development and the National Defense Research Committee.
-20Published in the Journal of the Operations Research Society of America, vol. 2, no.
+The volume was first published in 1946, as a classified technical report, under the auspices of the US Office of Scientific Research and Development and the National Defense Research Committee.

-2 Published in the Journal of the Operations Research Society of America, vol. 2, no. 2, May 1954, pp.107-138.
+20Published in the Journal of the Operations Research Society of America, vol. 2, no. 2, May 1954, pp.107-138.